 What we don’t: Unflattering fit and fabric tends to pill.

 Rounding out our lineup is another quality budget option: the Columbia Saturday Trail Stretch.
-Priced at just $70, these pants go head-to-head with the REI Co-op Trailmade above.
+Priced at just $65 and often available at a discount, these pants go head-to-head with the REI Co-op Trailmade above.
 In terms of design, you get straight legs and a mid-rise waist in a light and stretchy build that’s great for keeping you cool and comfortable on hot summer hikes.
 Like much of the competition, the Columbia sports built-in tabs to secure rolled-up legs and mesh-lined pockets for added venting.
-And if you like the general design, there are plenty of options to choose from in the Saturday Trail collection, from shorts and capris to convertible pants and the standard version here.
+And if you like the general design, there are several options to choose from in the Saturday Trail collection, including shorts and a fun knee-length design.

 The Saturday Trail Stretch was a strong contender for our top budget pick, but the Trailmade won out for a few key reasons.
 First, while the Columbia features two hand pockets, two rear pockets, and a zip pocket on the right thigh, none are large enough to securely stash a smartphone.
 Second, we prefer the REI’s more modern cuff bungees for securing the legs, although this will ultimately come down to a matter of personal preference.
 Both pants are fairly average in terms of fit, although you’ll likely want to size up with the Columbia.
-But for only $70 and often found on sale, the Saturday Trail Stretch is an adventure-ready option at a great price.
+But for only $65, the Saturday Trail Stretch is an adventure-ready option at a great price.

 See the Columbia Saturday Trail Stretch